 When using the phone for heavy gaming and multitasking, we noticed a great deal of insignificant performance.
-Keep in mind that playing PUBG on basic graphic settings won’t be a problem for the device but playing games like the Asphalt 9 would lead to frame drops in the game, ultimately producing a laggy experience.
+Keep in mind that playing PUBG on basic graphics settings won’t be a problem for the device, but playing games like the Asphalt 9 would lead to frame drops in the game, ultimately producing a laggy experience.

-The phone also gets warm in heavy usage but not to a point where it get uncomfortable to hold anymore.
-However, you naturally would not expect an entry-level processor to provide a mid-range performance, let along flagship experience.
+The phone also gets warm in heavy usage but not to a point where it gets uncomfortable to hold anymore.
+However, you naturally would not expect an entry-level processor to provide a mid-range performance, let alone the flagship experience.

-Vivo Y95 Packs a 4030mAh battery is quite the performer in terms of battery.
-We usually test our phones’ battery rigorously with the brightness on full and a 4G LTE enabled connection.
-The same was done with Y95 and results are amazing.
+Vivo Y95 Packs a 4030 mAh battery is quite the performer in terms of battery.
+We usually test our phones’ battery rigorously with the brightness on full, and a 4G LTE enabled the connection.
+The same was done with Y95, and the results were terrific.

-On light usage which includes calling, texting, file sharing, navigating through the phone and social media browsing, the device consumed just 12% battery in one with above stated parameter.
+On light usage, which includes calling, texting, file sharing, navigating through the phone, and social media browsing, the device consumed just 12% battery in one hour with the above-stated parameters.

-On heavy usage, we managed to juice out 18% of battery from the device in one hour which included heavy gaming, multitasking and running resorurce intensive apps.
+On heavy usage, we managed to juice out 18% of the battery from the device in one hour, which included heavy gaming, multitasking, and running resource-intensive apps.

-The pictures come out good in decent light but the camera on the Y95 sometimes overexposes and oversaturates the shots so you might want to lower down the exposure manually to get your desired results.
+The pictures come out good in decent light.
+Still, the camera on the Y95 sometimes overexposes and oversaturates the shots, so you might want to lower down the exposure manually to get your desired results.
 The HDR works well in brightening up the dark images.

 The portrait mode works quite well.
 Though a crisp line in the background blur effect and the subject in the foreground is not visibly clear and it also tends to soften the edges out a bit while blurring the background, the camera plays its part well.
 It would be unjust to demand more of it.

-The 20MP front shooter does its job well even in low light and manages to grab a good selfie where it does not tone down the skin too much to a point where picture looks artificial.
+The 20MP front shooter does its job well even in low light and manages to grab a good selfie where it does not tone down the skin too much to the point where the picture looks artificial.

 Vivo Y95 certainly presents itself as the style statement.
-With its gradient color and a great grip on top of a good design language, the phone is quite attractive for consumers of every age.
+With its gradient color and an excellent grip on top of a good design language, the phone is quite attractive for consumers of every age.

-The chipset is, however, an entry-level and does not justify the price.
-Personally i would go for the Nokia 6.1 Plus in this price range because of better build quality and higher chipset.
+The chipset is, however, entry-level, and does not justify the price.
+Personally, I would go for the Nokia 6.1 Plus in this price range because of better build quality and higher chipset.